Parliamentary.ai

 Groups Affected

-- Leaseholders: They gain increased rights to participate in decisions regarding building works and service charges, leading to greater control over their properties and protection against excessive costs.
+• Leaseholders: They gain increased rights to participate in decisions about building works and protection against excessive service charges.

 Powered by nyModel